 Stress and anxiety rank among the most common workplace challenges.
 Some 83 percent of Americans experience work-related stress, according to Zippia.
 This is why it’s essential for supervisors, managers and employees to identify stress and anxiety symptoms and implement strategies to ease pressures in the workplace.

 Workplace stress can have substantial consequences – such as burnout, low morale and high absenteeism – impacting productivity as well as a business’s financial performance.

 The impact of stress on productivity

 Whether it is related to family, health, work or school, everyone experiences stress at some time.
 It is physical and mental and is often caused by life events, such as a change in responsibilities, job loss or promotion, death of a loved one, or illness.

-- Lack of energy: Although stress is known to give you a burst of adrenaline, following the initial burst, it will rapidly drain your energy, which ultimately leaves you emotionally and physically drained.
+- Lack of energy: Although stress is known to give you a burst of adrenaline, following the initial boost, it will rapidly drain your energy, which ultimately leaves you emotionally and physically drained.
 The lack of physical and mental energy can prevent you from doing your best, which will have a significant impact on productivity.

-- Lack of focus: Good production requires focus, but stress will take over your mind, making it extremely difficult to focus on the task at hand, because you are more focused on what caused your stress.
+- Lack of focus: Good production requires focus, but stress will take over your mind, making it extremely difficult to focus on the task at hand because you are more focused on what caused your stress.